IceMetalPunk/TotemEssentials/README.md

 #### Ensouled Totem of Vampirism
 Sucking blood is great for a vampire.
 You know what's not great?
 The sun.
 After healing twice as much as a normal Totem of Vampirism, the ensouled version will inflict your victim with the Sunburn effect, causing them to burn up in the sun.
 Like a zombie, with no hope for helmet protection.

+#### Ensouled Totem of Storage
+The normal Totem of Storage lets you swap between your hotbar and the bottom row of your inventory.
+LAME!

+At least, it's lame compared to the Ensouled Totem of Storage, which lets you cycle among all your inventory rows.
+It still won't cycle the column your Totem is in, though, so you can keep using it; try using it from your offhand to cycle the entire inventory! :)

 #### More to come...
 ...you'll have to wait and see what they each do :)